d3bvstack/c-declare-top/README.md

 A bash script that automatically parses C files, extracts function definitions, and adds their declarations at the top of the file.
 This helps maintain proper function prototypes in C codebases and avoid implicit declarations.

+## Introduction

+The `add_declaration.sh` script is designed to help C developers maintain clean and organized code by automatically generating function declarations for their C files.
+This script simplifies the process of managing function prototypes and ensures that all necessary declarations are present at the top of the file.

 ## Purpose

 The `add_declaration.sh` script helps C developers maintain clean code by: